lovetoys/lovetoys/README.md

 ## CollisionManager

-`CollisionManager` was a class that helped with integrating a physics engine with the Lovetoys.
+`CollisionManager` was a class that helped with integrating a physics engine with the lovetoys.
 We removed it from the framework.
 It performed too poorly and we felt it only bloated the framework while not being needed in many cases.

 * * *